 Take the New York State Thruway to Exit 17, Newburgh.
-Continue west on Interstate Route 84 to Exit 5.
+Continue west on Interstate Route 84 to Exit 28.
 Follow NY Route 208 north to NY Route 52.
 Turn left onto Route 52 and follow it west to the top of the ridge at Cragsmoor.
 Turn right on Cragsmoor Road and follow it 1.3 miles to the middle of the Hamlet of Cragsmoor.
 At a three-way intersection, bear right and again make a right onto Sam's Point Road.
 Follow Sam's Point Road one mile to parking lot at end.

 0.60 To the left is a road that leads a short distance to Sam's Point.
 It is worth the detour as the view is even better than along the road.
 Here you are high enough to see above the high point of Cragsmoor and can see west as well as south and east.
 Just to the west of the ridge and ten miles south is Basha Kill Wildlife Management Area.
 On a clear day, you can see all the way into New Jersey and Pennsylvania.
 The Long Path continues straight ahead on the road, passing through a dense pitch pine forest.

-1.10 The Long Path turns left and leaves the road.
-(A side trip to explore the ice caves and return to this junction takes less than an hour and is well worth the time.)
+1.10 Turn left off Ice Caves Road onto Verkeerder Kill Falls Footpath (a side trip to explore the ice caves and return to this junction takes less than an hour and is well worth the time).
 The trail ascends through the blueberry bushes for a short distance and then descends gradually through a mixed blueberry-pitch pine forest.

 Verkeerder Kill Falls.
 2011 [JAKOB FRANKE]

 3.10 The climb becomes gentler as it gains the ridge crest.
 After a viewpoint to the left on a conglomerate shelf, the trail turns away from the edge and passes through an area covered with blueberry bushes and small trees.